 Following the lifting of Western sanctions, Burma - also known as Myanmar - has become a magnet for tourists.
-It has some wondrous sights - a thousand temples scattered across the countryside in Bagan, the leg-rowers and floating gardens of Inle Lake, and majestic rivers like the Irawaddy, where you enjoy a two night cruise.
+It has some wondrous sights - a thousand temples scattered across the countryside in Bagan, the incredible leg-rowers and floating gardens of Inle Lake, and majestic rivers like the Irawaddy, where you enjoy a two night cruise.
 But the big draw of this tour is seeing a country where the 21st-century world has barely intruded.

 On arrival in the capital city Yangon, formerly called Rangoon, you will be met by one of our tour representatives and taken to your hotel in the city.
 Tonight meet your tour leader, or local guide, and the rest of the group in the reception area of your hotel for a welcome drink and briefing about all that you will be seeing and doing over the next 15 days.
 This is a great chance to get to know your fellow travellers and talk about the adventures ahead.

-After breakfast visit Kalaw’s colourful morning market where people from the hill tribes gather to buy and sell fresh produce, handicrafts and other goods.
-Then take a train through the picturesque landscape of the Shan Hills to Shwe Nyaung.
-Continue by road to Nyaung Shwe beside glorious Inle Lake.
-Stop at Shwe Yaunghwe Kyaung – the unique oval windows of its ancient teak ordination hall make great photographs – then enjoy some free time in the town before checking in to your hotel on the shores of Inle Lake.
+After breakfast visit Kalaw’s colourful morning market where people from the different hill tribes which call this region home, gather to buy and sell fresh produce, handicrafts and other goods, making it a good place to pick up some souvenirs.
+Then travel by train through the picturesque landscape of the Shan Hills – a fabulous local experience!
+On arrival at Shwe Nyaung, continue by road to Nyaung Shwe then by boat to your next hotel which is on the shores of Inle Lake.